matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 * Default: true
 * Type: Boolean

-Save installed packages to a package.json file as dependencies.
+Save installed packages to a package: An Amazing Project.json file as dependencies.

 When used with the `npm rm` command, it removes it from the `dependencies` object.

-Only works if there is already a package.json file present.
+Only works if there is already a package: An Amazing Project.json file present.

 #### save-bundle